 If you’ve done any research into Disneyland Paris, you might’ve already read horror stories about the park’s upkeep.
 Historically, it has been so bad that we’re dedicating an entire section in this guide to the topic.
 Thankfully, this is not nearly as big of a problem as it once was.
 By and large, maintenance at Disneyland Paris is now close to on par with the U.S. Disney Parks.

 A dramatic refresh to the entire resort called “Project Sparkle” has been ongoing for over 3 years now, and has revitalized several popular attractions and entire lands.
 This is finished in the parks and is now continuing with the hotels.
-After Hotel New York, which will reopen in mid-2021, Disneyland Hotel is next up for a refurbishment, and that will likely take until 2022.

 Thankfully, Disneyland Paris has already turned a corner in terms of maintenance and refreshing the park.
 Now, we are seeing all of the hard work and refurbishments pay off, and Disneyland Paris is sparkling as a result.
 Let’s just hope it stays that way!